noir-lang/noir/crates/nargo_cli/tests/README.md

 Integration tests for the Noir compiler are broken down into the following directories:

 - `compile_failure`: programs which are not valid or unsatisfiable Noir code and so the compiler should reject.
-- `compile_success`: programs which are valid satisfiable Noir code but have no arguments.
+- `compile_success_empty`: programs which are valid satisfiable Noir code but have no opcodes.
-- `execution_success`: programs which are valid Noir satisfiable code and have arguments.
+- `execution_success`: programs which are valid Noir satisfiable code and have opcodes.

 The current testing flow can be thought of as shown:
 ```mermaid